Survey reveals that only 13% of organizations comply with their data strategy - How smart Technology changing lives

 A poll carried out by researchers in the technology area of MIT Technology Review Insights and Databricks has revealed that only 13% of organizations comply with their data strategy.
-To come up with these results, the executives surveyed 351 people from companies with high annual revenues (over a million dollars).
+To come up with these results, the team surveyed 351 executives from companies with high annual revenues (over a million dollars).

 McDonald’s, L’Oréal, CVS Health are some of the companies that are part of this small group of organizations that fulfill their data strategies.
 These companies presented excellent data management that allowed them to democratize information and “derive value from artificial intelligence and machine learning technologies.”
 In this regard, the editor of the report Francesca Fanshawe expressed: